 The AMF shall set the EAP message IE of the AUTHENTICATION REQUEST message to the EAP-request message to be sent to the UE.

+The AMF shall set the ngKSI IE of the AUTHENTICATION REQUEST message to the ngKSI value identifying the partial native 5GS security context to be created by the EAP based primary authentication and key agreement procedure.

 The AMF shall send the AUTHENTICATION REQUEST message to the UE, and the AMF shall start timer T3560 (see example in figure 5.4.1.2.3.2.1).

 Figure 5.4.1.2.3.2.1: EAP message reliable transport procedure